ibm-cloud-docs/databases-for-mysql/backups-faq.md

 This error can be seen using [Activity Tracker](/docs/databases-for-mysql?topic=databases-for-mysql-activity-tracker) or [Log Analysis](/docs/databases-for-mysql?topic=databases-for-mysql-logging).
 {: tip}

+### Resolving `corrupted_table` error
+{: #resolve-corrupted-table-error}
+{: faq}

-To resolve this error, query and optimize the `Xtrabackup` table using a command like:
+To resolve the `corrupted_table` error, query and optimize the `Xtrabackup` table using a command like:

 ```sh
 SELECT NAME FROM INFORMATION_SCHEMA.INNODB_TABLES WHERE TOTAL_ROW_VERSIONS > 0;
 ```
 {: pre}

 If the results are a list of tables, run `OPTIMIZE TABLE` on the list before taking a backup.

+For more infortmation, see [Error Message: Found tables with row versions due to INSTANT ADD/DROP columns](https://docs.percona.com/percona-xtrabackup/8.0/em/instant.html){: external}.